SMosegaard/cds-vis/assignments/assignment-1/README.md

 - 3 folders
     - in: contains data to be processed
     - src: consists of the Python code to be executed
-    - out: stores the saved results in a .csv format
+    - out: stores the saved results, i.e., the dataframe in a .csv format and the visualisation as .png.

 ## Reproducibility